-This example demonstrates the power of the new method to identify hidden motifs in the complex brain activity.
-Preliminary analyses also indicate that causal features are captured when the temporal (i.e. phase coherences) information is imposed on the manifolds.
+The examples above demonstrate the power of the new method to identify hidden motifs in the complex brain activity.
+Preliminary analyses also indicate that causal features are captured when the temporal (i.e., phase coherences) information is imposed on the manifolds.
 These results bear the promise that functional holography might become a valuable epileptogenic diagnostic procedure as well as research approach.